-The Certificate in Interpersonal Skills (Level 5) is the first year of study towards the Bachelor of Counselling.
-It can be completed full-time in a year, or part-time over two years.
-This counselling training prepares students for work in a range of fields such as parishes, churches, family and health support services, community agency work and advocacy roles.
+The Certificate in Interpersonal Skills is the foundation year of study towards the Bachelor of Counselling.
+It prepares students for work in a range of fields such as parishes, churches, family and health support services, community agency work and advocacy roles.